jimmyliu03/google-flights/example.md

 **Key Points:**
 - `decode_return_flight_tfs()` decodes the protobuf data in TFS strings
 - **Now returns `outbound_segments` and `return_segments` arrays** for multi-leg flights
+- Each segment includes the departure `date` field
 - Maintains backward compatibility with single `outbound` and `return` dicts
 - `step=2` indicates a return flight selection page
 - Useful for debugging or extracting flight details from URLs

 ---

-## Example 4: Direct Flight-Only Search
+## Example 5: Direct Flight-Only Search

 If you only want direct flights (no connections), filter for single-leg itineraries: